josephtownshend/web_scrape_101/README.md

 NY Time article documenting all of Trump's lies he has told publicily since taking the oath of office. https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html

+The code snippets are written in a way to show you exactly what the commands are doing.
+The first half of this walkthrough shows you how to extract the data from one result rather than the full set.
+In doing this we are figuring out how to do it for one result and can then translate it into a loop for the whole data set.

 In order to read the HTML from the article into Python we need to use `requests`.
 `$ pip install requests`